 A photo speaks a thousand words.
 All noted recommendations in your report will be annotated with red or orange shapes.
 That way you will know exactly what you’re looking at!

 As a general contractor with years of experience, we know exactly what to look for.
 We have spent decades building and remodeling homes like yours.
 We would love to share our knowledge and experience with you on your new journey.

 We provide Inspection services to the Palm Desert, Palm Springs, Cathedral City, Rancho Mirage, Indian Wells, La Quinta, Indio, Desert Hot Springs, Thousand Palms, Bermuda Dunes, and the entire Riverside County.
-Certified home inspection services include Residential & Mobile Home Inspections, Home Energy Audits, Asbestos, and Pool & Spa.
+Certified home inspection services include Residential & Mobile Home Inspections, Home Energy Audits, and Pool & Spa.

 What exactly is a Home Inspection?

 A typical home inspection is a non-invasive, visual examination of the accessible areas of a residential property, performed for a fee.
 This type of inspection is designed to identify defects within individual systems and components relating to the physical structure and major mechanical systems of a home.

 The purchase of a home is one of the largest single investments you will ever make.
 Forthat reason, it is particularly critical that you learn as much as you can about the condition of the property and the potential for any major repairs before making the purchase.
 Our goal is to help you minimize the possibility of unpleasant surprises, unexpected costs and post-purchase headaches.
 Throughout the inspection process, your inspector will offer maintenance tips to extract the longest use out of mechanical items and keep your investment in tip top shape.
 To that end, we are available for postinspection consultations as well.
 After the home inspection, you will have a much better understanding of the property you are about to purchase, which is the very reason it is so important.

 When is the proper time to order a home inspection?